Dollar falters as markets expect cautious outlook from Fed

 Last week, the dollar enjoyed its best weekly performance since September, reaching an 18-month high on Friday.
 The euro slipped last week after the European Central Bank cut inflation and growth forecasts and struck a cautious tone about the outlook for the world economy.

-In afternoon trading on Monday, the dollar index, which measures the greenback’s value against a basket of other major currencies, slipped 0.4 percent to 97.065 .DXY.
+In afternoon trading on Monday, the dollar index, which measures the greenback’s value against a basket of other major currencies, slipped 0.4 percent to 97.065.

 A bearishness in the dollar has started to emerge in speculative market positioning, in which short-term investors cut net long bets on the dollar from a near two-year high, according to Commodity Futures Trading Commission data.